uschpc/cryo-processor/cryoem-workflow-carc-perspective-notifications.md

     C -- No --> D[End the data collection]
     C -- Yes --> CA{Who is the owner of the dataset?}
-    CA -- Amgen --> CB[Start the data transfer to the Amgen storage] CA -- USC --> E[Start the data transfer to the central storage] E --> F[Initiate the workflow on discovery1]
+    CA -- Amgen --> CB[Start the data transfer to the Amgen storage] CA -- USC --> E[Start the data transfer to the central storage<br>Associate the data acquisition session id with the USC user id<br>Associate the USC user to a group]
+    E --> F[Initiate the workflow on discovery1]
     E -->|Send notification to the users that the Slack channel was created| BB[Create a data collection slack channel<br> with the members of the group that collects the data] subgraph Pegasus Workflow